Finding Your Starting Point

 You leave feeling clearer, not depleted.

-If you have been waiting for the right time to start, this is your reminder.
-The right place matters more.
+If you have been waiting for the right moment to begin, consider this your reminder.

 Where Strength Slows Down